jepegit/cellpy/docs/getting_started/configuration.md

 on your cells (as specified in the config file), so that `cellpy` can find and link the test data to the provided metadata.

+Currently, `cellpy` ships with a very simple database solution that hardly justifies its name as a database.
+It reads an excel-file where the first row acts as column headers, the second provides the type (*e.g.* string, bool, etc), and the rest provides the necessary information for each of the cells (one row pr. cell).

-The database file is also useful when working with the `cellpy` batch routine.
+The database file is especially useful when working with the `cellpy` batch routine.
+A sample excel-file ("db-file") is included as part of the example on the usage of the cellpy batch utility (see [examples folder on GitHub](https://github.com/jepegit/cellpy/tree/master/examples/cellpy%20batch%20utility), or corresponding tutorial [here](/examples/cellpy%20batch%20utility/cellpy_batch_processing.ipynb)).

 ## How the configuration parameters are set and read